prooph/proophessor/docs/book/tutorial/getting-started/beginner_tutorial.md

 ```

-With a few changes we turned our original `ÙserService` into two distinct classes supporting the basic idea of CQRS.
+With a few changes we turned our original `UserService` into two distinct classes supporting the basic idea of CQRS.
 In the last step we enabled the write side to handle a prooph command that expresses its intent of how the system state should change
 (a new user should be registered) using the message name `RegisterUser` and payload of the command.
 The `RegisterUserHandler` is a so called *glue component*.
 Its task is to take the command and